DawidWiktor/STMhovercraftRemote/README.md

 2. Connect the linear potentiometer(GND, PA2, VDD).
 3. Connect the rotary potentiometer(GND, PA1, VDD).
-4. Connect STM32F4-DISCOVERY board with module Bluetooth in this way:
+4. Connect STM32F4-DISCOVERY board with the module Bluetooth in this way:
   * module Bluetooth - STM32
   * VCC  - 3V
   * GND - GND
   * RX  - PC10
   * TX  - PC11
-5. Bluetooth Settings (AT COMANDS in 4 steps):
+5. Bluetooth settings (AT comands in 4 steps):
  - AT+ROLE=1\r\n              set name of the module Bluetooth
  - AT+CMODE=0\r\n             use a predefined address
  - AT+INIT\r\n                initialize the SPP profile lib